 The second chart shows Whirlpool (WHR) with the same short-term indicators.
 Remember, WHR had a SCTR score of 3.50.
 14-day RSI bounced off its late November low, but remains below 50.
 Short-term momentum is neutral at best, slightly bearish at worst.
 The 3-day slope for the PPO-Histogram is, however, positive.
 Notice that the first bar is in negative territory and the third bar is in positive territory.
 The rise is not that steep though.
 This indicates that the 3-day slope of the PPO-Histogram is not contributing that much to the indicator score.
 Also keep in mind that this indicator accounts for just 10% of the total score.

-The StockCharts Technical Rank feature can be accessed from the SCTR page (here).
+The StockCharts Technical Rank feature can be accessed from the SCTR page.
 Once on the page, users can choose their stock universe.
 Chartists can also choose between end-of-day and intraday.
 End-of-day is based on the most recent daily close.
 Intraday is based on price levels at that particular point in time.
-Indicator, such as, 14-day RSI and the 200-day Moving Average, will be based on the intraday price levels too.
+Indicators, such as the 14-day RSI and the 200-day Moving Average, will be based on the intraday price levels too.

 Once working with a SCTR table, users can sort the columns with the double arrows.
 Sorting can be by industry group, SCTR, SCTR Change or Close.
 The SCTR change is the change in SCTR values from one period to the next.
 Sorting by this column will show chartists which stocks had the biggest changes in their technical rank.
 This feature can be used to spot big movers.
 Note that leveraged and inverse ETFs are excluded from the SCTR rankings for the ETF universe.
 Above average volatility and inverse movements skew the results.
 The VIX ETF (VXX) is also excluded because it moves inverse to the S&P 500.
 Click here to see the StockCharts Technical Rank page live.